Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 * Query results in a normal order by using `ORDER BY ...
 ASC`, which is same with `ORDER BY ...`.

 * If there are same data occourred, to order them by adding the column name.
-  For example, `SELECT id, name, gender,score FROM students ORDER BY score DESC;`
+  For example, `SELECT id, name, gender, score FROM students ORDER BY score DESC;`
   ![](https://github.com/Kimwangqing/pictures/blob/master/score%20order%20without%20gender.jpg?raw=true)
   (Male is prior to Female by default.)
   ![](https://github.com/Kimwangqing/pictures/blob/master/score%20order%20with%20gender.jpg?raw=true)